GENIVI/genivi-dev-platform/README.md

 source init.sh $target
 ```
 The current supported targets are qemux86-64, porter, raspberrypi2, minnowboard, silk.
-Current this requires the use of the bash shell
+Currently this requires the use of the bash shell

 The init.sh script handles the the $target specific bitbake configuration.
 The $target templates can be found in gdp-src-build/templates, as well as common